 permission.
 That includes using them on the so-called 'social'

 networks to send me invitations.
 Besides, there's no point in

 that, because I'm not interested anyway, since I do

-about privacy.
 This also implies that I'll never ever have an account on any of

-name would appear on any of them, it's guaranteed to be a falsification and very
+name would appear on any of them, it's guaranteed to be a

-likely would be a defacing or defamation attempt.
+falsification and very likely would be a defacing or defamation

 | literature |